TrellixVulnTeam/swahilipython_SCMU/Doc/library/termios.rst

 .. function:: tcsetattr(fd, when, attributes)

-   Set the tty attributes for file descriptor *fd* from the *attributes*, which is a list like the one returned by :func:`tcgetattr`.
+   Set the tty attributes for file descriptor *fd* kutoka the *attributes*, which is a list like the one returned by :func:`tcgetattr`.
 The *when* argument determines when the attributes are changed: :const:`TCSANOW` to change immediately, :const:`TCSADRAIN` to change after transmitting all queued output,